gaia-platform/gaia-docs/articles/rulesets-gaia-programming-model.md

 ## Rule structure

-Each Rule is bracketed `{. . .}` to delineate the scope of the rule.
+Each Rule is bracketed `{. . .}` to delineate the scope of the Rule.

 The body of a Rule contains a mix of C++ statements and declarative statements.
 The C++ is unrestricted, so any valid statements are permitted.
 The declarative statements can contain field references.
 The way to think about references is that they are predefined variable references to fields defined in the Catalog that are globally visible to the rules you define.
 The reference is to either the 'current' row for which the rules engine fires the Rule (the Anchor Row) or the row(s) referenced in another table with a relationship with the Anchor Row.
 The Anchor Row specifies the starting point for the data that the Rule processes.